kobber/Raspberry-Core/README.md

 - Ash Ovens, crafted from Ash Bricks (Supplementaries).
 - Silt Ovens, crafted from Silt Bricks (Twigs).
 - Lead Grate, crafted from Lead Blocks (Oreganized)
+- Deepslate Gravel, which can be raked.
+- Blackstone Gravel, which can be raked.

 ### Features
 - Copper Armour (Copperized) will grant the new Aftershock effect when struck by lightning.
 This effect increases attack speed and movement speed.